 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

-- ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to lung cancer.
-This free fact sheet is available as a PDF, so it is easy to print out.
+ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to lung cancer.
+This free fact sheet is available as a PDF, so it is easy to print.
+This fact sheet is also available in Spanish, Greek, Portuguese, and Romanian.

-- ASCO Answers Guide: Get this free 44-page booklet that helps you better understand this disease and treatment options, as well as keep track of the specifics.
-The booklet is available as a PDF, so it is easy to print out.
+ASCO Answers Guide: Get this free 40-page booklet that helps you better understand this disease and treatment options, as well as keep track of the specifics.
+The booklet is available as a PDF, so it is easy to print.

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with NSCLC and general survival rates.
 Use the menu to choose a different section to read in this guide.